Here’s how much a beach badge costs in South Jersey

 Lifeguards: 10 a.m. to 5:30 p.m.

 Beach tags: $30 seasonal, $20 weekly (Saturday to Saturday), $15 for three days, $8 daily.
-Free for active military and family members, veterans, and kids ages 11 and younger.
-Commercial beach tags for hotels, motels, Airbnb, etc. are $100 per tag.
+Free for active military and family members, veterans and kids 11 and younger.
+Commercial beach tags for hotels, motels, Airbnbs, etc. are $100 per tag.

 What to do: Swimming is permitted.
 Skimboarding is allowed with lifeguards’ permission.
-Volleyball is also permitted, a beach tag and ball is required to play.
-Nets are located at Steger Beach (Beach Avenue and Jackson Street) and at Second Avenue Beach.
+Volleyball is also permitted; a beach tag and ball are required to play.
+Nets are located at Steger Beach (Beach Avenue and Jackson Street) and at Second Avenue.
 Food is permitted, but not alcohol.
 Fishing is allowed just east of the Brooklyn Avenue storm pipe and is prohibited at all other beaches during lifeguard hours.
 Kayaking is allowed past the bathing zone.
-Surfing is permitted at Poverty Beach (Wilmington Avenue), The Cove, Surfing Beach (Gurney Street), and South Queen (Queen Street)
+Surfing is permitted at Poverty Beach (Wilmington Avenue), The Cove, Surfing Beach (Gurney Street) and South Queen (Queen Street).

 More information: capemay.com